CreativeInquiry/OSSTA-Report/README.md

 # OSSTA Report

 *Summary report of a convening on Open-Source Software Toolkits for the Arts (OSSTA), Minneapolis, June 2–3, 2018.
-Organized by Golan Levin (Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University) and Lauren Lee McCarthy (UCLA Design Media Arts).*
+Organized by Golan Levin (Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University) and Lauren Lee McCarthy (UCLA Design Media Arts), with enabling support from The John S. and James L. Knight Foundation.*

 # Front Matter